StaryChanLolz/starychanlolz/README.md

 `>` My spelling is ASS!!
 Please don't make fun of it, I KNOW it is ASS!!!!

 `>` Booping and crowns are allowed!!
-Hiding is too, just please don't do it for a long time without asking.
+Hiding is too, just please don't do it for a long time without asking

 `>` I'm very hyperactive and bonkers, but i can also get really sad and quiet.
 I tend to flip between the two, so please be patient with me!!

-`>` I'm usually seen on the safe server, and only the safe server. if you see me all alone in a different language server, dni. i'm likely rare item hunting, and i like to be alone during these times.
+`>` I'm usually seen on the safe server, and only the safe server. if you see me all alone in a different language server, DNI. i'm likely rare item hunting, and i like to be alone during these times

 `>` I have BAD trust issues, if i unfriend you it's only because we don't talk; NOTHING PERSONAL I PROMISE